Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Discussion of Alternative Personalization Methods

 This section provides a brief discussion of personalization methods that fall outside our experimental setting.
 These approaches are not included in our empirical comparisons because they operate under different assumptions or training regimes, which prevents a fair and controlled evaluation against our method.
 We review them here to contextualize our design choices and to clarify the scope of the methods considered in this work.

 In their benchmark paper, \citet{salemi2024lamp} propose two baseline LLM personalization strategies: In-Prompt Augmentation (IPA) and Fusion-in-Decoder (FiD).
 IPA represents the standard processing applied in our method as well as in all compared baselines: it integrates all retrieved records into a single prompt and feeds them to a frozen LLM.
-FiD, on the other hand, encodes multiple inputs separately within the encoder, producing latent representations that are attended to by the decoder; as a result, it relies on encoder-decoder architectures and requires additional fine-tuning of the LLM.
+FiD, on the other hand, encodes multiple inputs separately within the encoder, producing representations that are attended to by the decoder; as a result, it relies on encoder-decoder architectures and requires fine-tuning of the LLM.

 PREMIUM~\cite{sun2025premium} utilizes a pre-defined tag library to construct candidate tag sets from user queries using a neural network.
 The network is trained by leveraging users’ preference feedback on LLM responses generated from different candidate tag sets.
 While a suitable tag set can be readily identified for certain personalization tasks, such as \textit{Personalized Movie Tagging} (Movie), this is generally not the case for open-ended personalized generation.
-Moreover, the tag sets considered in this work correspond to static topical features (e.g., Investment, Bakery, Comedy), whereas personalization may involve more nuanced attributes such as writing style, tone, and language use.
+Moreover, the tag sets considered in their work correspond to static topical features (e.g., Investment, Bakery, Comedy), whereas personalization may involve more nuanced attributes such as writing style, tone, and language use.
 These attributes are difficult to capture with a fixed set of tags but are more naturally reflected in user history records.
 We consider a more general setting in which only a collection of history records (and no online user feedback) is available, and we aim to select a useful subset for retrieval-augmented personalized generation.

-Meanwhile, Personalized Pieces~\cite{tan2024personalized} trains LoRA adapters for a set of representative users and combines them for new users based on the similarity between a user’s profile and those of existing users, while \citet{li2024personalized} incorporates user information by fine-tuning the LLM under a personalized training objective.
-Both approaches rely on fine-tuning the language model and therefore fall outside the class of RAG-based methods considered in our comparisons.
+Personalized Pieces~\cite{tan2024personalized} trains LoRA adapters for representative users and combines them for new users based on user profile similarity, while \citet{li2024personalized} incorporates user information by fine-tuning the LLM under a personalized training objective.
+As a result, these works fall outside the class of RAG-based methods considered in our comparisons.